CsBigDataHub/working-with-vim/readme.md

 # Working with Vim

-Working with Vim is a set of examples for using the Vim/Neovim editor.
+Working with Vim is a set of lessons for using the Vim editor.

 Published online at: https://mkaz.blog/working-with-vim